LoganMerchant/feedme-a-readme/README.md

 ## Description

 FeedMe-a-ReadMe is a command line application that allows developers to quickly create high-quality READMEs by simply answering a few prompts in their terminal.
+The README that is created will include a title, description, table of contents, installation instructions, usage instructions, tests (optionally), how to contribute instructions, a license, and a sections for any further questions.

 ## Demo